mcramileux/mcramileux-music-sphere-project/README.md

 23rd Challenge: Final Project - MERN Stack Single-Page Application

 ## Description
-MusicSphere is an music search engine powered by Spotify API.
-By searching the artists, you will be able to see the albums and favorite it placing to your profile.
+MusicSphere is a music search engine powered by Spotify API.
+By searching the artists, you will be able to see the albums and favorite ones, placing it on your profile.
 All searches won't be accepted not unless you are a member.

 This application is a MERN Single Page Application, deployed in Heroku with MOngoDB.

 ## User Story
 ```md